LukeAlousis/HouseSale/design_pattern_decisions.md

 ## Implemented a circuit breaker / emergency stop

 The Pausable library is used for the emergency stop.
-It ensures that only the owner of the contract account is able to pause the functions that can change state
+It ensures that only the owner of the contract account is able to pause the functions that can change state.

 ## Included the libraries from OpenZepplin called SafeMath and Pausable

-TheSafeMath library prevents over/under vulnerabilities from occurring by utilizing the add, subtract, multiply and divide functions for math operations.
+TheSafeMath library prevents integer Overflow and Underflow vulnerabilities from occurring by utilizing the add, subtract, multiply and divide functions for math operations.

 ## Modifiers to verify the buyer and seller